ckormanyos/wide-decimal/README.md

 }
 ```

-The code sequence above defines the local data type `dec101_t` with
+The local data type `dec101_t` is defined with a C++11 alias.
-a C++11 alias.
 The first template parameter `101U` sets the decimal digit
 count while the second optional template parameter `std::uint32_t`
 sets the internal _limb_ _type_.
 If the second template parameter is left blank,
 the default limb type is 32 bits in width and unsigned.